-- Next Hydrogen will be receiving advisory services and up to \$750,000 in research and development funding from the National Research Council of Canada Industrial Research Assistance Program ("NRCC IRAP") toward the development and demonstration of the Company's next generation products.
-This will further help the Company accelerate its product roadmap and its mission of driving large scale adoption of green hydrogen solutions to decarbonize the global economy. - The Company has been awarded \$5.1 million from Sustainable Development Technology Canada ("SDTC") towards the development and demonstration of the Company's next generation electrolysis technology.
-The SDTC project, with a budget of over \$12 million will run to early 2025, resulting in the launch of a GEN2 product line with cost and performance improvements and a third generation larger-scale product line with further cost and performance improvements.
+- Next Hydrogen received \$0.8M in research and development funding from the National Research Council of Canada Industrial Research Assistance Program ("NRCC IRAP") toward the development and demonstration of the Company's next generation products.
+This will further help the Company accelerate its product roadmap and its mission of driving large scale adoption of green hydrogen solutions to decarbonize the global economy. - The Company has been awarded \$5.1M from Sustainable Development Technology Canada ("SDTC") towards the development and demonstration of the Company's next generation electrolysis technology.
+Further, Next Hydrogen is working with four blue-chip industry partners who are contributing a total of \$1.2M as a combination of cash and in-kind contributions towards its product development roadmap.
+These partners include end-users, suppliers and channel partners to ensure strong product-market fit and positions the company for high quality revenue generation opportunities.
+This project, with a budget of over \$12M will run to early 2025, resulting in the launch of a GEN2 product line with cost and performance improvements and a third-generation larger-scale product line with further cost and performance improvements.
 With the launch of these products, Next Hydrogen will be well positioned to support the needs of its customers for both near-term market demonstrations and commercial large-scale green hydrogen systems.
-The payment for the first milestone was received in Q1 2023. - Further, Next Hydrogen has secured five blue-chip industry partners and received letters of commitment totaling \$1.5M as a combination of cash and in-kind contributions towards its product development roadmap.
-These partners include end-users, suppliers and channel partners to ensure strong productmarket fit and positions the company for high quality revenue generation opportunities. - The Company was the recipient of the Innovation in Hydrogen Technology Award at the Canadian Hydrogen Convention in Edmonton, Alberta in April 2023.
-This is the largest hydrogen event in North America with over 1000 conference delegates.
+The payment for the first milestone was received from SDTC in 2023, while the payment for the second milestone was received in early 2024. - Next Hydrogen has cash and cash equivalents of \$9.6M as of March 31, 2024.
+We have sufficient capital to achieve our 2024 objectives.